eidolon-ai/eidolon/webui/apps/docs/src/content/docs/docs/howto/communication.md

 ---
-title: Agent-Agent Communication
+title: Enable Agent Interactivity
-description: References - Agent Communication
+description: References - How to configure agents to communicate and interact with each other
 ---
 In a multi-agent system, agents need to communicate with each other to share information, coordinate actions, and achieve common goals.